House of the Rising Sun (film): Plot

-Tony meets with Vinnie's older brother, Carlos, who Charlie works for.
-However, Tony is ordered to kill Charlie upon hearing he spoke with Ray, luring Charlie out of his house to kill him while Joey kills his wife, the latter murder which leads back to Ray because of his pocket knife.
-On the run, with the help of Jenny, Ray discovers Tony was involved in killing the shooters.
-Confronting Carlos with the development, it becomes known Tony's wife Priscilla is aiding his agenda by sleeping around with Carlos and distracting him so that Tony can take over his brother Vinnie's strip club.
-Offended, Priscilla shoots Carlos dead, but Ray avoids a bullet and shoots her dead.
+Tony goes to see Vinnie's older brother, Carlos, whom Charlie works for.
+However, Tony is ordered to kill Charlie upon hearing he spoke with Ray, luring Charlie out of his house to kill him while Joey uses a pocket knife stolen from Ray to murder Tony's wife and frame him.
+On the run, with the help of Jenny, Ray discovers Tony was involved in the shooters' deaths.
+Confronting Carlos with the development, it is revealed that Tony's wife Priscilla is aiding his agenda by sleeping around with Carlos and distracting him so that Tony can take over the club.
+Offended, Priscilla shoots Carlos dead, and Ray kills her in return.

-Ray calls the police.
-He informs Vinnie at his office they were both set up, with Tony framing Ray for the robbery and turning Vinnie's brother Carlos against Vinnie to eventually take over the club.
-Tony shows up with the money to confirm it as truth, and Jenny is being held hostage by his partner Joey.
-Tony is bitter that Carlos, who he worked with to build the company, handed it down to Vinnie, who vows revenge for the death of his son and betrayal before Tony kills him.
-With Tony offering $25,000, Ray's former co-vice cop Jimmy shows up to kill him for Tony, instead Jimmy gives Ray a gun causing a shoot-out.
-Ray takes cover, but Jimmy is hit, and Tony takes off with the money and Jenny down to the floor of the club.
+Ray contacts the police.
+He informs Vinnie at his office that they were both set up, with Tony framing Ray for the robbery and pitting Carlos against Vinnie.
+Tony shows up with the money to confirm the truth, with Jenny being held hostage by Joey.
+Tony is bitter that Carlos, whom he worked with to build the club, handed it down to Vinnie, who vows revenge for the death of his son before Tony kills him.
+Jimmy shows up, having been bribed to kill Ray for Tony, but instead gives Ray a gun causing a shoot-out.
+Jimmy and Joey are both killed, and Tony takes off with Jenny down to the floor of the club.
 There, Jenny escapes with the money and tosses it to the strippers.

-In the parking lot, Ray fights Tony until the police arrive, and he tries to convince them Tony did the robbery and set him up.
-When Tony shoots towards Jenny, the police shoot him down.
-Jenny pleads to the police that Ray is innocent, but her testimony is insufficient and they still arrest him and take him into custody.
+In the parking lot, Ray fights Tony until the police arrive, and he tries to convince them Tony orchestrated the robbery and set him up.
+When Tony shoots towards Jenny, the police gun him down.
+Jenny pleads to the police that Ray is innocent, but her testimony is insufficient, and they still arrest him and take him into custody.
 In the end, Jenny is able to kiss Ray for a final time before he is driven off back to prison.